IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcaplinktype.md

 ### Description

-All fields are in the host byte order of the machine on which the capture was done.
-(In practice, this is likely to be little-endian, but that's not guaranteed.)
+All fields are in host byte order.

 The msgcode field either has the value `0x00000041` or the value `0x00000044`.
 The msglen field is the length of the entire Prism header.